chadgevans/Faculty_Attrition_Study/Faculty_Attrition.md

 This function tests proportionality by interacting each predictor with log time (km transformation).
 Rho is the pearson product-moment correlation between the scaled residuals (Schoenfeld) and log(time) for each covariate.
 The global test jointly tests all of the interactions.
 Low p-values suggest a violation of the assumption of proportional hazards.

 Now let's build a more comprehensive model.
 Importantly we'll include an interaction between time and our tenure status variables (NTT or NTS dummies) to test the assumption of proportional hazards and also correct for non-proportional hazards.
 Here we use the TIME2 variable which simply adds an extra year to everyone's event time.
-We are basically assuming then that their interval began halfway through the previous interval.

 ``` r
 RC_Mod2 <- coxph(Surv(TIME2, Censor) ~ NTT + NTS + DEG2ENTRY + EntryWAPRI +